ziyixi/research/README.md

-# Research
+# MonoRepo

-A monorepo managed by Bazel for all my research packages
+A monorepo managed by Bazel for all my packages